trishasubudhi/delta-demo/README.md

 # delta-demo
-this is a demo git and github class
+this is a demo git and github class.